 SCDOT will review each application for payment and respond within seven calendar days.
-Upon receipt of the Contractor Concurrence Form, SCDOT will pay CONTRACTOR the undisputed percentage for the Project completed during the period covered by the application for payment.
+SCDOT will generate an "Estimate Summary to Contractor" and "Contractor Concurrence Form" for CONTRACTOR review.
+The "Contractor Concurrence Form", with the attached "Estimate Summary to Contractor", shall be the undisputed application for payment.
 SCDOT will make each payment within 21 calendar days of the receipt of the corresponding undisputed application for payment.
-Application for payment is defined as SCDOT's receipt of the Contractor Concurrence Form with the attached monthly progress estimate.

 In the event of a dispute over the quality of work or percentage of the Project completed, SCDOT's decision is controlling and final.
 Payment by SCDOT will not preclude or estop SCDOT from correcting any measurement, estimate, or certificate regarding the percentage completion of the Project, and future payments may be adjusted accordingly.